SJWScience/PL_RNAseq/ramblings.md

-option to add custom gene id lists for enrichment analysis (currently non-existant) option to add species code for kegg analysis (currently hardcoded) option to add species to id multimapping (currently hardcoded)
+option to add custom gene id lists for enrichment analysis (currently non-existant) option to add species code for kegg analysis (currently hardcoded) option to add species to id multimapping (currently hardcoded) add in sub-analysis where splits up and down regulated for the enrichment analysis (to see if specific ontologies or pathways are added to enrichment with data going one way)

 outputing plots in a better/bigger way